 On December 9, 2015, John Hope Bryant, the founder of Operation HOPE, became the only United States citizen to inspire the renaming of of a federal building on the White House Campus in Washington, DC from the U.S. Treasury Annex Building to the Freedman’s Bank Building in honor of former slaves who placed all of their savings into the Freedman’s Bank after the American Civil War.

 Operation HOPE’s mission is to expand economic opportunity in underserved communities through financial education and empowerment by offering programs that create stabilized communities and financial stakeholders.
 We convert check-cashing customers into banking customers, renters in to homeowners, small business dreamers into small business owners, and minimum wage workers into living wage workers.

-By joining The 1865 Project, your support will allow Operation HOPE to expand on the work of the Third Reconstruction and further grow and scale our work across America, recently recognized by Fast Company as one of 2023’s World Changing Ideas.
+By joining The 1865 Project, your support will allow Operation HOPE, recognized by Fast Company as one of 2023’s World Changing Ideas, to expand on the work of the Third Reconstruction and further grow and scale our work across America.

 Contributions will fuel innovative programs and technologies that connect us to some of the hardest-to-reach populations in our nation.